GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules/Food, Water, and Survival.md

 They last 1d3+2 days and offer 2 servings to the pound.

 **Blueberries**, $4.75 per lb.
 These little guys last 1d3 days.
 A pound provides 2 servings.
-They are a popular choice for the production of wine in the lazine empire.
+They are a popular choice for the production of wine in the Meolasine empire.

 **Cane Berries**, $8 per lb.
 Includes the likes of blackberries, raspberries, and so on.
 Lasts 1d2 days.
 A pound provides 2 servings.